Work is just like life: you encounter different personalities, dispositions, and temperaments.

 Personal conflicts in the workplace can be even more common during presidential election years (a recent survey found 42% of U.S. workers have had political disagreements at work), so keeping these top tips top-of-mind can help avoid workplace strife before it arises.

-Right now, your coworkers are also dealing with their own issues, and the way they act could be a reflection of something they may be going through either at work or in their personal lives.
-If others are being negative or unpleasant to be around, remember, not every negative or uncomfortable encounter is directly about you.
-Take a few minutes to step back and assess the situation fully – maybe they are worried about something going on at home or stressed about a big project they have due.
-The best skill you can have is to just offer help and not create a hostile environment, even if someone else is.
-Learn from this and get into the habit of leaving your own personal problems separate from work.
-It can negatively impact your work and attitude around others in the workplace.
+Right now, your coworkers are likely dealing with their own issues, and their actions may be a reflection of something they’re going through either at work or in their personal lives.
+If others are being negative or unpleasant to be around, remember, not every negative or uncomfortable encounter is directed at you.
+Take a few minutes to step back and assess the situation fully; maybe they are worried about something going on at home or stressed about a big project.
+The best skill you can have is to just offer help and rather than contributing to a hostile environment, even if someone else is.

 3. Learn to handle egos.

 He got a big ego?
 It’s not uncommon to encounter coworkers with large egos, and the tension egos can cause is often a source of conflict — particularly when egos clash.
 People may go out of their way to prop themselves up and stand out by positioning their coworkers as lesser than them in quality of work and stature.
 To avoid an ego-driven conflict, it’s important to remind yourself that this isn’t personal.
 Like it or not, you only have control over your own response to others’ personalities.
 If you’re frustrated by a coworker who puts others down, try to find ways to level-set with an honest conversation, based in facts rather than emotions.
 Your coworker may not even realize that their behaviors are negatively impacting you.
 (Of course, if someone’s ego turns into bullying you or others, it’s best go down the proper channels with your manager or with HR.)